Perfect Password Practice

 - unique – never use the same password for multiple websites or accounts.
-If one website is compromised then attackers will quickly and easily have access to all your on-line accounts using the same password.
+If one website is compromised then attackers will quickly and easily have access to all your online accounts using the same password.

 - mixed – a strong password should contain a mix of letters, numbers and special characters.

 - long – the longer the password the harder it is to crack using brute force and computing power.
-The exact length that is considered safe changes with time as computing power improves but at present a password of at least 12 characters length can be considered an absolute minimum.
+The exact length that is considered safe changes with time as computing power improves but at present a password of at least 12 characters long can be considered an absolute minimum.